Dog Age Calculator

 How to Use This Dog Age Calculator

 1. Enter your dog's age: Input your dog's age in years.
-You can use whole numbers or decimals if your dog is not yet a full year old or is partway through a year.
+You can use whole numbers (5) or decimals (1.5) if your dog is between ages.
+This flexibility lets you get a more precise human age equivalent.

 What Is Dog Age?